reliqarts/laravel-scavenger/README.md

     - eg. You may call a paraphrase service from a model or package of your choice on data attributes before saving them to your database.
 - Data integrity constraints
     - Scavanger uses a hashing algorithm of your choice to maintain data integrity.
 This hash is used to ensure that one scrap (source article) is not converted to multiple output objects (model duplicates).
+- Console Command
+    - Once scavenger is configured, a simple artisan command launches the seeker.
+Since this is a console command it is more efficient and timeouts are less likely to occur.
+    - Artisan command: `php artisan scavenger:seek`
+- Schedule ready
+    - Scavenger can easily be set to scrape on a schedule.
+Hence, creating a someone autonomous website is super easy!

+## Installation

+1. Download Package ZIP and extract to your premium packages folder or folder of your choice.

+2. Update your `composer.json` to load package.
+    - Add local `vcs` repository.
+See composer [doc](https://getcomposer.org/doc/05-repositories.md#loading-a-package-from-a-vcs-repository) for more info.

+    eg.
+    ```js
+    "repositories": [
+        {
+            "type": "vcs",
+            "url": "./packages/laravel-scavenger/"
+        }
+    ],
+    ```

+    - Requeire the package.
+    ```js
+    "require": {
+        ...
+        "reliqarts/scavenger": "~1.0"
+        ...
+    },
+    ```

 ## Configuration

+Scavenger is highly configurable.
+These configurations remain for use the next time around.

 ### Structure